Pattadakal: Galaganatha Temple

 The Galaganatha temple lies to the east of the Jambulingeshwara temple.
 Unlike the previous two temples, ASI estimates this temple to be from the mid-8th century, whereas Michell states that it is likely from late 7th century.
 The temple is a northern rekha-nagara style with a linga, and a vestibule (antarala) within the temple sanctum (garbha griha).
 Outside the temple is a seated Nandi that faces the sanctum.

 The sanctum has a covered circumambulatory path (pradakshina patha), indicating that this Hindu tradition was well established by 7th to 8th century.
 Various mandapas exist in this temple, such as a social or community hall (sabha mantapa), used for ceremonial functions, and a mukha mantapa, of which only the foundation remains.
-The entrance to the mantapa is flanked by the river goddesses Ganga and Yamuna.
+The entrance to the mantapa is flanked by the river goddesses Ganges and Yamuna.

 The Galagatha temple is mostly in ruins, except for the southern part which contains a carved slab showing an eight-armed Shiva killing the demon Andhaka, while wearing a garland of skulls as a yajnopavita (sacred thread across the chest).

 According to Michell, the Galaganatha temple is notable for being almost an exact copy of the Svarga Brahma temple of Alampur in Andhra Pradesh, a temple that is dated to 689 CE.
 Given both Alampur and Pattadakal were a part of the Badami Chalukya kingdom, an exchange of ideas is likely.
 The basement of the eastern moulding is notable for depicting friezes of Panchatantra fables, such as that of the mischievous monkey and the fable of two-headed bird.